atrahhdis/mahasivipassana/static/downloads/md/Practical Insight Meditation_ Progressive Practice - Mahasi Sayadaw.md

 • "Brethren, when a brother sees the body which is impermanent, as impermanent, this view of his is the right view."

-• "Herein, 0 bhikkhus, a brother reflects: 'Such is material form, such is its genesis, such its passing away.'"
+• "Herein, O bhikkhus, a brother reflects: 'Such is material form, such is its genesis, such its passing away.'"

 • "Do ye apply your minds thoroughly, brethren, to the tactile objects and regard their true nature as impermanent."